vizzuhq/ipyvizzu/docs/tutorial/filter_add_new_records.md

 Now we add a cross-filter that includes items from both the `Genres` and the `Kinds` dimensions.
 This way we override the filter from the previous state.
-If we weren't update the filter, Vizzu would use it in subsequent states.
+If we weren't update the filter, ipyvizzu would use it in subsequent states.

 ```python
 chart.animate(Config({"title": "Filter by two dimensions"}))